Table of Contents

 Death By Pegboard

 Etc. until failure

 Every time the Right Peg Moves, do one Pullup

-15 Second Effort on Airbike (see my review of the new Schwinn Airdyne Pro here)
+15 Second Effort on Airbike (see my in-depth Schwinn Airdyne Pro review here)

 1 Pegboard Ascent